-- 86% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 84% and the national average of 86%. - 88% of patients said the last nurse they saw was good at involving them in decisions about their care, CCG average of 85%, national average of 85%. - 93% of patients said the last nurse they saw was good at explaining tests and treatments, CCG average of 89%, national average of 90%.
+- 86% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 84% and the national average of 86%. - 88% of patients said the last nurse they saw was good at involving them in decisions about their care CCG average of 85% and the national average of 85%. - 93% of patients said the last nurse they saw was good at explaining tests and treatments compared to the CCG average of 89% and the national average of 90%.